Coding Style Guide

 • Indent using 4 spaces.

-• Use underscores in favor of camel case for all names except the names of classes.
+• Use underscores in favor of camel case for all names.
+For classes use PascalCase.

 • Limit the line length of docstrings or comments to 72 characters.